Why set and forget calorie targets will always fail you (and how Smart Macros Algorithm can help)

 You may benefit from more carbohydrates in your diet if you are very active and doing a lot of explosive activity.

-If you don’t have access to dietary carbohydrates, your body can make glucose from protein and as well as ketones from fat to fuel your vital organs (e.g. brain and heart).
+If you don’t have access to dietary carbohydrates, your body can make glucose from protein.
+When your carbohydrate intake is low, ketones can also be made from fat to fuel your vital organs (e.g. brain and heart).

 There is limited storage capacity in your body for carbohydrates, so they get used before fat.
 Carbs also have a higher oxidative priority and are more volatile, so they need to be used as a priority before dietary fat or body fat.